philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 ### Preprocessor variables don't inherit

-Though inheritance is technically part of the cascade, I want to call it out separately here because of how many times I've wanted to use this feature but couldn't.
+Though inheritance is technically part of the cascade, I want to call it out separately because of how many times I've wanted to use this feature but couldn't.

-Consider a situation where you have DOM elements that you want to style based on whatever colors happen to be applied to their parent element:
+Consider a situation where you have DOM elements that you want to style based on whatever colors happen to be applied to their parent:

 ```scss